Overview

 SPLIT days

 During your shared parental leave you can take 20 shared parental leave in touch (SPLIT) days.
 These are days when you can come back to work without ending your leave (but they don’t extend your period of leave).
-This can be any work under your job description, and include any training or activity that keeps you in touch with the workplace.
 SPLIT days have no impact on your entitlement to statutory shared parental pay.

 Annual leave entitlement